dell-cloud-marketplace/docker-spree/README.md

 ### Connecting to MySQL
 The first time that you run your container, a new user admin with all privileges will be created in MySQL with a random password.
 To get the password, check the container logs (```docker logs spree```).
 You will see output like the following:

-You will see some output like the following:

     ===================================================================
     You can now connect to this MySQL Server using: